 - 5.3.1.7 Intentionally deleted.

 - 5.3.1.8 Intentionally deleted.

 - 5.3.1.9 As noted above, there may be a number of hazards that can arise associated with a single function, and a number of 'hazardous situations' that give rise to each Hazard.
-The ETCS{CH} relates to the single (principal) ETCS Core function, for which the DMI-related Hazardous Situations1 where identified and modelled along with contributions
+The ETCSCH relates to the single (principal) ETCS Core function, for which the DMI-related Hazardous Situations where identified and modelled along with contributions from other ETCS On-Board system in SUBSET-088 [Ref 4].
+These ETCSCH DMI Hazardous Situations are presented in Appendix E.

-1 Hazardous Situations are not true causal events, being more akin to failure modes, though they are the limit used in the SUBSET-088 FTA analysis, as true causal events cannot be identified because the technology and internal workings of the ETCS On-Board system is not mandated for interoperability.
+&lt;sup>1 Hazardous Situations are not true causal events, being more akin to failure modes, though they are the limit used in the SUBSET-088 FTA analysis, as true causal events cannot be identified because the technology and internal workings of the ETCS On-Board system is not mandated for interoperability.